ForStudentsByStudents-MITB/level-up-together/README.md

 *The Career Pivoting Professional*

 ### Background
-- Current role in non-tech field (e.g., marketing, finance, or education)
+- Current role in non-tech field (e.g., marketing, finance, sciences, or education)
 - Has basic computer literacy but no formal programming experience
-- Windows user with limited exposure to development environments
+- Windows user with limited exposure to development environments (or Mac user but never used the terminal)
 - Masters program is their first step into formal tech education

 ### Technical Environment Challenges
+- Little to zero experience with coding
 - Unfamiliar with command line/shell operations
 - Never used version control systems like Git
 - Limited understanding of IDE features and benefits
 - No exposure to CI/CD concepts or tools
 - Primarily used GUI-based applications for work
+- No idea what MLOps workflow is about

 ### Key Attributes
 - Motivated but intimidated by technical concepts